TrueNAS Core vs. TrueNAS Scale: Which Should You Use?

 Pricing & User Experience

-When comparing the pricing between TrueNAS Core vs. Scale, both are open-source and free to use.
+When comparing the pricing, both are open-source and free to use.
 However, if you intend on using TrueNAS in an enterprise environment, you can purchase hardware directly from iXsystems which will come with professional enterprise support.

 From a pricing perspective, there really isn’t much of a difference between TrueNAS Core and Scale.

-When comparing the user interface for TrueNAS Core vs. Scale, they both offer a comprehensive web interface that you use to manage each environment.
+When comparing the user interface, they both offer a fairly similar web interface that you use to manage each environment.

-The key difference to be considered when it comes to user experience is the requirements that the user is trying to fulfill.
-With TrueNAS Scale, you have the option of running VMs and Containers, and while you can run VMs in TrueNAS Core, it’s not nearly as stable or feature-filled as it is in TrueNAS Scale.
+The key difference to consider when it comes to user experience is the overall requirements you have.
+With TrueNAS Scale, you have the option of running VMs and Containers, and while you can run VMs in TrueNAS Core, I’d give the nod to TrueNAS Scale in this regard.

-With that said, if you’re strictly looking for a NAS operating system with the intention of using SMB, NFS, S3, or iSCSI with no intentions of scaling the environment, TrueNAS Core is a great option.
+With that said, if you’re strictly looking for a NAS operating system with the intention of using SMB, NFS, S3, or iSCSI with no intentions of scaling the environment, TrueNAS Core is a great option, but again, is no longer being developed from a feature perspective.

 Which Should You Use: TrueNAS Core or Scale?